Promoter Eddie Hearn has predicted Tyson Fury and Anthony Joshua will meet in a UK super-fight double over the next twelve months.

 “But there is so much interest from around the world.
-I do believe one of these fights will take place outside of the UK.
+I believe one of these fights will occur outside of the UK.

 “I’m happy to do one in the UK, one outside.
 But I’d be disappointed if we couldn’t do one in the UK.